 You can use a CT scan or MRI to diagnose and confirm these issues.
 The CT scan findings or MRI criteria provide the doctor with a detailed picture of the other arteries in this region of the body, such as the veins and other vessels.

 The medical professional can order a test to assess the total count.
 The data measures your red cell count, white cell count, and platelet count.
-A low red cell count might indicate fluid loss.
+A low red cell count might indicate a fluid loss.

 Only healthcare professionals in a hospital can treat acute bilateral hematomas.
 A craniotomy is a surgical management operation that can remove a subacute subdural hematoma.
 The surgeons remove a portion of the skull to obtain entry to the hematoma.
 Medical experts perform the removal with irrigation and suction.